cotes2020/jekyll-theme-chirpy/_posts/2024-02-23-raspberry-pi-pico.md

 2. Add a `version.json` containing 1) a commit/branch/tag and 2) a manifest of the files you with to OTA.
 3. On the Pico, download the raw file content from the manifest and write that content to the appropriate file paths.

-> The key limitation of this approach is that you **cannot update the firmware** only files in the repo.
+> The key limitation of this approach is that you **cannot update the firmware**, only files in the repo.
 So, if you introduce a breaking code change that requires a new firmware dependency, this model may not be the best approach for you.
 {: .prompt-warning }

 In my repo, `version.json` looks like: